Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 With a partner next to you, work on the following problems:

-1) Using a *for* loop to echo the even numbers between 4 and 14.
+1) Using a *for* loop to echo the numbers between 4 and 14.

-2) **CHALLENGE** Within a directory you have several .fasta files that are taking up a ton of space.
-You woud like to gzip them up to save some space.
+2) **CHALLENGE** Within a directory you have five .fasta files (named sequence_1.fasta, sequence_2.fasta, sequence_3.fasta, sequence_4.fasta, sequence_5.fasta) that are taking up some space.
+You woud like to gzip only the odd numbered sequences.
 Design a *for* loop to accomplish this task.